Les Battersby: Storylines

-Surprisingly, it was only Les that had affairs in the marriage, the first time with his ex-wife, Janice, during a drunken one-night stand; Cilla showed Les mercy, despite giving him a hard time initially, but forgave him.
-The second time was when Les suspected Cilla of cheating (when she was not).
-Cilla's best friend, Yana Lumb took pity on Les and showed anger at an absent Cilla who didn't ever confide in her.
-Yana and Les eventually slept together behind the sofa in the living room, only for Cilla's son Chesney to catch them.
-Cilla soon found out and pretended that she had malignant cancer, leaving Les devastated and guilty and ready to do anything for his "ill" wife.
-Cilla got Les and Yana to get into a bathtub full of mushy peas in the cold wind out on the street, raising £600.
-Cilla used the money for a holiday and left Les behind.
-Cilla revealed that she lied about the cancer.
-Eventually, she, Les and Chesney began living together.
-After much grovelling, Cilla forgave Les and smacked Yana on the face, but also forgave her.
-A few days later, Les and Cilla made the marriage legal by registering at a local registry office.
-Les was last seen on 6 May 2007 when he was talking to Steve McDonald (Simon Gregson) and Jamie Baldwin (Rupert Hill) at the Street Cars office.
-Chesney had been closest to Les, and struggled to cope with his absence.
-Les hasn't been seen since, but had only been mentioned, and sometimes Chesney would phone him.
-It is that Les currently lives in Dublin due to his roadie job with the Irish tribute band, but he is referred to as being still alive and well.
-In 2008, Chesney received a letter from Les who has dropped the "Brown" part from his surname, which means that Les has divorced Cilla.
+Surprisingly, it is only Les that had affairs in the marriage, the first time with his ex-wife, Janice, during a drunken one-night stand; Cilla shows Les mercy, despite giving him a hard time initially, but forgives him.
+The second time is when Les suspects Cilla of cheating (when she was not).
+Cilla's best friend, Yana Lumb takes pity on Les and shows anger at the absent Cilla, who didn't ever confide in her.
+Yana and Les sleep together, only for Cilla's son Chesney to catch them.
+Cilla soon finds out and pretends to have cancer to make Les feel guilty.
+Cilla gets Les and Yana to get into a bathtub full of mushy peas in the cold wind out on the street, raising £600.
+Cilla uses the money for a holiday and leaves Les behind.
+Cilla reveals that she lied about the cancer.
+Eventually, she, Les and Chesney begin living together.
+After much grovelling, Cilla forgives Les and smacks Yana on the face, but also forgives her.
+A few days later, Les and Cilla make the marriage legal, by registering at a local registry office.
+Les is last seen on 6 May 2007 when he is talking to Steve McDonald, and Jamie Baldwin (Rupert Hill) at the Street Cars office.

+Chesney is close to Les, and struggles to cope with his absence.
+Les has not been seen since, but has been mentioned, and sometimes Chesney would phone him.
+Les lives in Dublin, owing to his roadie job with the Irish tribute band, but he is referred to as being still alive and well.
+In 2008, Chesney receives a letter from Les stating he has dropped the "Brown" part from his surname, implying he has divorced Cilla.

-In 2014, his divorced ex-wife Cilla, who now lives in Wolverhampton, mentioned that she was no longer in contact with Les.
+In 2014, his divorced ex-wife Cilla, who then lived in Wolverhampton, mentions that she was no longer in contact with Les.

-In the episode broadcast 8 January 2018, Chesney said to his fiancée Sinead Tinker that neither Les or his mother [Cilla] could make it to their wedding.
+In the episode broadcast on 8 January 2018, Chesney says to his fiancée, Sinead Tinker, that neither Les nor his mother, Cilla, can make it to their wedding.

-On 29 November 2024, Les was killed off screen in what was described as a workplace accident.
+On 29 November 2024, Les is killed off screen in what is described as a workplace accident.